nick-ng/poe-map-team/README.md

 - 1.0 Rage Vortex (1, Rage Vortex of Berserking)
 - 1.0 Shield Crush (1, Shield Crush of the Chieftain)
 - 1.0 Shockwave Totem (1, Shockwave Totem of Authority)
-- 1.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
 - 1.0 Sunder (1, Sunder of Earthbreaking)
 - 1.0 Tectonic Slam (1, Tectonic Slam of Cataclysm)
 - 1.0 Volcanic Fissure (1, Volcanic Fissure of Snaking)